Devseru/Week1-code-challenge/README.md

 # Table of Contents

-Student Grade Calculator
+-Student Grade Calculator
-Speed Check and Demerit Points
+-Speed Check and Demerit Points
-Net Salary Calculator
+-Net Salary Calculator

 # Student Grade Calculator
 This program helps you determine a student's grade based on their marks.
 Enter the marks, and the program will output the corresponding grade.